MissDinosaur/Generative-AI-Based-Virtual-Glasses-Try-On/docs/technical_document.md

 Here, how to overlay the glasses onto selfie according to the geometry of face and glasses is explained.

-And the full python implementation is wrritten in demo/virtual_tryon_core.ipynb which you can test your selfie and glasses url directly.
+And the full python implementation is wrritten in demo/virtual_tryon_core.ipynb which you can test the try-on effect with your selfie and glasses url directly.

 ---

 ## Technical Workflow

-### Step 1: Detect Face Center ($C_1$)
+### Step 1: Detect facial key points using MediaPipe​

 - **Goal**: Accurately locate the point on the selfie where the glasses should be centered.
 - **Definition**: The face center ($C_1$) is defined as the intersection of: